 He works in three main areas:

-- International issues, such as the ‘resource curse’ that afflicts natural resource-exporting countries, development aid and charitable giving, and the peacefulness of liberal states.
+- International issues, such as the ‘resource curse’ that afflicts natural resource-exporting countries; development aid and charitable giving; and whether democratic states are more peaceful.

 - Rights: How this central normative concept of modernity should be understood, and how specific rights should be justified.